Is Mortgage Interest Deductible After a Divorce?

 The IRS tax rules allow you to deduct mortgage interest paid on your principle residence.
 The deduction does not depend on your filing status, or vary with the owner's marital condition, whether single, married or divorced.
 But a divorce can complicate matters, especially if the responsibility for paying the mortgage or the ownership of the house changes.

 If you are legally divorced during the year, then your filing status is probably going to change.
 The IRS considers your marital status only on the last day of the year.
 If on that day you are legally divorced, you can't file a joint or "married, separate" return.
 You must file as single or as head of household.
 To meet the guidelines for head of household, you must be unmarried, caring for a dependent for at least half the year, and paying at least half of household expenses.

-Divorce and Taxes
+The Relationship Between Divorce and Taxes

 The IRS allows the mortgage interest deduction to the homeowner regardless of marital status.
 You must itemize deductions on Schedule A to take the mortgage interest deduction.
-It makes sense only if your itemized deductions exceed the standard deduction, which in 2012 reached $5,950 for a individual filing as a single, and $8,700 for those filing as head of household.
+It makes sense only if your itemized deductions exceed the standard deduction, which in 2017 reached $6,350 for a individual filing as a single, and $9,350 for those filing as head of household.

-Jointly Owned Home
+Divorce and the Jointly Owned Home

 A divorce agreement should name the party responsible for paying the mortgage interest on a jointly owned home, as well as the right of one party or the other to live in the house.
 If you are paying all of the interest and still living in the house after the divorce, then the IRS will continue to allow you a mortgage interest deduction, even though your filing and marital status changed.

-Change of Ownership
+Tax Consequences of a Change of Ownership

 If the house changes ownership as a result of the divorce, then there will be some tax consequences.
 If you take sole ownership of the home, but your ex-spouse lives in it, you may deduct the full amount of mortgage interest; you can't claim any of the interest payment as alimony.